joergen7/k-means/README.md

 ## Example

-Running `k-means-example.rkt` in DrRacket illustrates how to use this library.
+Running `example.rkt` in DrRacket illustrates how to use this library.

 ![k-means-generated-sample](img/k-means-generated-sample.png)